 My research focuses on Medieval and Renaissance music—in particular, the intersection of musical style, complex notation, and intellectual history.
 I am currently working on a wide-ranging study of notational aesthetics in polyphonic music, ca. 1380–1520.
 In this study, I argue that 15th-century music writing exhibits a poetics of performative realization, resulting in a dynamic interplay between music as it is written and the transformations it undergoes in performance.
 For fifteenth-century composers, musical notation assumed a significance that would not be matched until the 20th century.
 In telling this story, I account for changes in thinking about music theory that made possible later modes of composition so invested in music’s written form.
 By reconsidering the role of notation, I engage with questions of performance, transmission, the ontology of the musical work, and a late-medieval aesthetics that includes sight as well as sound.
-Recent papers and publications have focused on the role of obscenity in 15th-century song, the L’homme armé tradition, the history of music theory, and ideas about rhythm in the middle ages.
+Recent papers and publications have focused on the role of obscenity in 15th-century song, the L’homme armé tradition, the history of music theory, and Du Fay’s Nuper rosarum flores.

 I received my PhD from the University of Pennsylvania, where I was a Dean’s Scholar and a Mellon graduate research fellow with the Penn Humanities Forum.
 My dissertation was supported by a Mellon/ACLS Dissertation Completion Fellowship and an Alvin H. Johnson AMS 50 Fellowship.
 I have also received fellowships from the National Endowment for the Humanities and Villa I Tatti, Harvard University’s Center for Italian Renaissance Studies in Florence.
+In addition to teaching in the music department, I serve on the advisory board of Berkeley’s program in Medieval Studies.
 Before joining the faculty at UC Berkeley in 2016, I taught at the University of Pittsburgh, the University of Pennsylvania, and Haverford College.

 “Whatever you do, don’t sing D”: On the notation of Obrecht’s Missa L’homme armé,” in Qui musicam in se habet: Studies in honor of Alejandro Enrique Planchart, ed.
 Anna Zayaruznaya, Bonnie Blackburn, and Stanley Boorman (American Institute of Musicology, 2015), 731–41.